‘Geneva Cities Hub’ opens doors

-The Swiss authorities have launched a new initiative in Geneva to strengthen ties between cities and city networks around the world and the various international organisations and players based in Switzerland.
+The Swiss authorities have launched a new initiative in Geneva to strengthen ties between cities and city networks around the world and the various international agencies and players based in Switzerland.

 Rather than creating yet another cities network, the aim of the new project is to help facilitate cities’ access to International Geneva, its institutions and experts, the organisers said on Monday at the Geneva launch of the Geneva Cities Hubexternal link.